Background and scope

 The study Regional and local data-driven innovation through collective intelligence and sandboxing was launched by the Digital Economy Unit of the Directorate Growth and Innovation of the JRC Ispra in the framework of the ELISE Action of the ISA2 Programme, with the aim to explore the interplay between digital technology and other factors transforming government operations in terms of service delivery, governance processes and policy-making mechanisms.

 The objective is to assess the impact of the adoption of regional and local data ecosystems and digital twins, by exploring several governance and business models by taking advantage of a sandboxing approach.
-The study focuses on the following activities:
+Here, sandboxing refers to testing solutions in a safe environment, with a focus on institutional and technical innovations to enable more efficient and effective delivery of public services through data sharing and reuse.

 - Mapping the data ecosystems of various European cities, understanding their strengths and weaknesses